Newsletter > Fall 1997

 155501 Canada Inc., shipped cargo with Air Canada from Milan, Italy to Mirabel Airport at Montreal.

 The cargo, a steel bending press weighing approximately 3,200 kgs was alleged to have been damaged while in the Air Carrier’s possession.
 Air Canada alleged that the damage occurred as a result of the cargo not having been properly packaged for carriage by the plaintiffs or their agents.
 At the point of unloading at destination Mirabel, the crate containing the press showed no visible damage and is understood to have been in good order at that point.
 Thereafter, the pallet upon which the crate was carried containing the cargo was transferred to a warehouse at which point the crate was to be removed from the pallet.
-During this process, the crate fell to the floor, causing damage
+During this process, the crate fell to the floor, causing damage to the press.

 The plaintiffs allege that the facts that occurred during air carriage, invoking the provisions of the Warsaw Convention.
 The defendant argued in his defence the press had been improperly anchored within the crate.
 Both parties called opinion evidence as to the cause of the accident.
 The court found that the defendant had failed to establish that the damages were attributable to negligence on the part of the persons who crated the shipment, holding their carrier liable.
 Pursuant to the provisions of the Warsaw Convention, which was held applicable, the air carrier was liable for the damage as the same was seen to have taken place during the course of its performance of the contract of carriage by air and the carrier failed in its legal onus of demonstrating that it took all “reasonable measures” to afford care over the cargo.